ahicks92/fastnet/readme.md

 - If UDP hole-punching is required, fastnet can take over a socket after establishment.
 Connections will be kept alive with heartbeats.

 - Fastnet will dynamically determine the best packet size to use for messages.
 For some users, packet size drastically effects reliability.

+- The protocol will be fully specified, such that implementations in other languages are possible.